2021 Greets the New Plank and Row Portions of the PRT

 “The transition to the plank is a wise move on the Navy’s part,” said Chief Cryptological Technician (Interpretive) Justin West, Navy Recruiting Command’s Command Fitness Leader.
 “It is a better gauge of an individual’s core strength than the curl-up is, and there is less chance of sustaining injury or strain on the lower back than with the curl-ups.”

-An example of the plank scoring goes as follows: Sailors age 17-19 must reach a minimum time of 1 minute 30 seconds in order to pass.
-The required time to achieve maximum points is 3 minutes 40 seconds.
-From here, the time needed is decreased by 5 seconds as you go up each age bracket.
+An example of the plank scoring goes as follows: Sailors age 17-19 must reach a minimum time of one minute 30 seconds in order to pass.
+The required time to achieve maximum points is three minutes 40 seconds.
+From there, the time needed is decreased by five seconds as you go up each age bracket.
 The plank scoring is gender-neutral just as the curl-up portion was.

-“I’ve seen the PHA and PRT changes come and go the last 7 years, and I think planks makes the most sense for any of the improvements,” said Information Specialist Technician 1st Class Caleb Womack.
+“I’ve seen the PHA and PRT changes come and go the last seven years, and I think planks make the most sense of any of the improvements,” said Information Specialist Technician 1st Class Caleb Womack.
 “I like running the cardio portion, but can see where rowing is a lot easier on your knees.
 It’s a better option for many people.”

 With rowing being introduced as an alternative cardio option, Sailors must row a set distance of 2,000 meters.
 Score is based on how long it takes a Sailor to reach the 2,000-meter mark.
 Unlike the plank, the scores for the row are affected by gender and altitude.

-At an altitude of less than 5,000 feet, a male age 17-19 must reach 2,000 meters by 7 minutes for maximum score, and 9 minutes 20 seconds would net them a probationary score.
-A female of the same age and altitude would be 8 minutes 0 seconds and 10 minutes 30 seconds for the same respective scores.
+At an altitude of less than 5,000 feet, a male age 17-19 must reach 2,000 meters by seven minutes for maximum score, and nine minutes 20 seconds would net them a probationary score.
+A female of the same age and altitude would be eight minutes and 10 minutes 30 seconds for the same respective scores.
 Sailors above 5,000 feet are allotted slightly more time.

 “I think it will be well-received,” said West.
 “Planks are a fairly standard exercise for core workouts, and the rowing machine is a popular cardio workout for a lot of Sailors.
 More so, in my opinion, than the recently removed elliptical.”